SimpleMB/DocNotes/docs/react-typescript/02-advanced-typing.md

 const [users, setUsers] = React.useState<UserType[] | null>(null)

 ```
-If we need to send users and/or dispatch function somewhere to the other component:
+If we need to send users and/or dispatch function somewhere to the other component (we often do that with reducers):

 ```jsx
 type UserListProps = {